bazmonk/digigurdy-baz/README.md

 Hitting the 'A' button in the Pause Menu toggles through muting options on the drone and trompette strings.
 Your current mute settings will be reflected on the main screen.
   * Drone/trompette mute settings are not part of the save settings and must be set every play session.

+#### bs16i Scene Switching

+If you are using bs16i, enable this feature in the options screen to allow the digigurdy to signal it when you change tunings.

+How it works:
+* In bs16i, create a "scene"... that's what the app calls a preset.
+Choose the instruments and effects you want, etc.
+* Under the Settings->Scenes->Assignment menu, assign it to a number.
+0-3 correspond with the four preset tunings on the digigurdy, and tunings 4-7 correspond with the four tuning slots that you can save yourself.
+* Under Settings->CoreMIDI, turn on the "Switch Scenes with Program Change" feature.
+You can either use Omni, or Channel 1 (digigurdy will sent on channel 1).
+* Finally, in the digigurdy options screen, enable Scene Control.

+Now, when you're using your digigurdy and switch to a preset or a save slot, bs16i will automatically switch to the scene you've configured to go with that tuning!

 ## I tried it and I don't like it.
 Now what?